BRY402/SBPacker-mini/README.md

 ---

 * By default, each source container has its own separate coroutine thread.
 If a source container throws an error, the whole program won't crash, and instead only said source container that threw the error(and possibly others that depend on it) will fail.
-* To change the behavior from script to module (so that errors are in the same coroutine thread) you have to specify the source container as a module by adding a comment with a dollar sign in front of the require call.
+* To change the behavior from script to module (so that errors are in the same coroutine thread) you have to specify the source container as a module by adding a comment with context definition inside the file's source code
-> Example: require("foo") --$
+> Example: (inside yourFile.lua) -- @scriptdef: module
+* Some supported behaviors this packer includes are:
+1. script (auto)
+2. module (auto)
+3. localscript
 ---

 * To silence warnings on modules you don't want the builder to check for, just add a comment with an exclamation mark in front of the require call.